 Iowa agency that challenged farm runoff faces elimination

-In this May 16, 2013, file photo, Des Moines Water Works CEO Bill Stowe stands in the Nitrate Removal Facility at the Water Works treatment plant in Des Moines, Iowa.
-For years the utility that supplies drinking water to the state's capital city has spent millions of dollars to rid its water supply of pollutants that run off farm fields.
+" For years a utility that supplies drinking water to Iowa's capital city has spent millions of dollars to rid its water supply of pollutants that run off farm fields upstream.
+Finally, exasperated officials filed a lawsuit to force the agricultural counties to clamp down on the runoff.

 Add your comments below